 It’s also harder to hit your bandwidth limit when you opt for fibre optic.
 The bandwidth available to you is generally high, and your network won’t slow down when demands are at their highest.
 Another good reason for choosing fibre optic is that upload and download times are usually equal, so you won’t face issues when it comes to what’s known as symmetric speed.
 Today, companies are uploading much more data including files, phone calls and video content than they were in the past, which means high upload speeds are essential for more and more businesses across various sectors.

 Another big advantage of fibre optic cabling for businesses is that it delivers reduced latency.
 When latency is reduced, it may become easier to send apps to the cloud, experience higher VoIP voice quality, improve collaboration between workers and transmit and receive big files without being disrupted.
 There are also big benefits to look forward to when it comes to security as the fibre-optic networks can only be penetrated by physically slicing the fibres.
 Investing in fibre-optic connectivity can mean enjoying optimal protection from cyber-criminals.
 Fibre optic cable installation won’t completely remove the chances of being affected by cybercrime, but it can substantially reduce the chances of your network being compromised.
-What’s more is that electromagnetic interference won’t cause your signals to disappear or degrade when you are using fibre-optics.
+What’s more is that electromagnetic interference won’t cause your signals to disappear or degrade.

 Finally, fibre optic connectivity can provide vast support when it comes to HD video, making video conferencing and other related activities a breeze.
 When it comes to the disadvantages associated with fibre optics, you will need to invest a sizeable sum in installation, may need to pay higher monthly fees for related services and may have a modest pool of internet service providers to choose from.
 Nonetheless, you may achieve a substantial return-on-investment due to improved connectivity, greater speeds and heightened productivity.